GeneralMills/pytrends/README.md

 **Parameters**
 * keywords
-  - the words you wish you get data for
+  - the words to get data for
   - Example "Pizza"
   - Alternately: "Pizza + Italian"
   - Alternately: "iron - chemical element" topic name is "%2Fm%2F025rw19" and needs use_topics=True